RanHao1999/PSP/PSP_SC_Trace/readme.md

 If the server reufuses the request for retrieving data (such as Max retrieve exceeded etc.), please download data maually to the corresponding folder.
 The code will work.

-This code has helped with the magnetic connectivity part in arXiv:2301.05829.
+This code has done the magnetic connectivity part in arXiv:2301.05829.

 Enjoy!